The importance of change management in your accounts payable transformation roadmap

 What is Change Management?

 Change Management and Project Management are typically both required to enable change.
 Most organizations realize that Project Management is essential to a successful project.
 But while Project Management mainly focuses on managing the project scope, budget, and timeline, Change Management focuses on the people and helping them transition and adopt the technology and the new processes.

 Prosci Change Management Learning Center (developers of the ADKAR methodology) defines Change Management as “the process, tools and techniques to manage the people-side of change to achieve a required business outcome.”

 There are a couple of different methodologies available for those who want to take a structured approach towards Change Management.
 John P. Kotter is one of the foremost speakers on the topics of change, and has developed an eight-step model to manage it.

-- Change direction: c) Create and d) communicate a vision for change
+- Create and communicate a vision for change

-- Change behavior: e) Empower others to act on the vision and f) create short-term wins
+- Empower others to act on the vision and create short-term wins

-- Sustain change: g) Build more best practices and h) institutionalize new approaches
+- Build more best practices and institutionalize new approaches